 So what does this mean in dollars?
-Assuming a median yearly salary of $53,924, a tax wedge of 28.3% works out to about $18,368 of an “average wage earner’s” salary, meaning the average worker contributed that much to the federal government, according to OECD calculations.
+Assuming a median yearly salary of $53,924, a tax wedge of 28.4% works out to about $15,314.42, meaning the average worker contributed that much to the federal government.

 The OECD tax wedge only includes these three taxes: income, Social Security, and Medicare.
-It doesn’t include the sales taxes that individuals regularly pay, nor property or vehicle taxes, nor even state income taxes.
+It doesn’t include sales, property, vehicle, or state income taxes.